 “You just had one before the panel,” Vy pointed out, yet she opened the bottle of baby aspirin and shook out a pill.
 She put it into his mouth, then held a bottle of water for him to drink from.

 That was a strange mind.

-Her face was unwrinkled, but her skin had a plastic artificiality to it.
+He glanced back.
+Sure enough, her eyes remained completely hidden.
+Her skin had a plastic artificiality to it.
 Perhaps she was a burn victim?

 “What’s wrong?”
 Vy asked.
 “Did you forget something back there?”

 “No.” Thomas faced forward, embarrassed by his own lapse in judgment, or his perceptual error.
 People misjudged him all the time.
 He didn’t want to do it to some innocent bystander.
 “Let’s just get home.”

 Winter turned travel into a process.
 Before they exited the college building, Vy had to wrap Thomas in a knit scarf and a thermal blanket.
 Once he was bundled up, she opened the door for him, and he powered his wheelchair onto the icy parking lot.

 Gray-white asphalt matched the overcast sky.
 This time of year in New Hampshire, everything seemed to be different shades of gray.

 Stragglers streamed past.
 “Great talk,” people told Thomas.
 Or they gave him a thumbs-up sign.

 It was all fake, exaggerated praise.
 He heard their unspoken doubts.